kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_delete_clusterqueue.md

 Kueue creates a [Workload](/docs/concepts/workload/) object for each Job to track its admission status.
 If a Workload is admitted, it is associated with a specific ClusterQueue.
-Kueue uses a [finalizer](https://kubernetes.io/docs/concepts/overview/working-with-objects/finalizers/) called kueue.x-k8s.io/resource-in-use to prevent deletion of the ClusterQueue while resources are still in use.
+Kueue uses a [finalizer](https://kubernetes.io/docs/concepts/overview/working-with-objects/finalizers/) called `kueue.x-k8s.io/resource-in-use` to prevent deletion of the ClusterQueue while resources are still in use.
 Consequently, a ClusterQueue with this finalizer cannot be deleted until all resources are released.

 ## How to resolve this issue?

-To delete a ClusterQueue, first stop it by applying a [StopPolicy](/docs/concepts/cluster_queue/#stoppolicy) with `HoldAndDrain`.
+To delete a ClusterQueue, you can first stop all the admitted Workloads by applying the [StopPolicy](/docs/concepts/cluster_queue/#stoppolicy) `HoldAndDrain`.
-This will evict all associated Workloads and release the resources, allowing the ClusterQueue to be deleted without issues.
+This will evict all associated Workloads and release the resources, allowing the ClusterQueue to be deleted immediately.

 ## How to identify the Workloads related to the ClusterQueue?